-Overarching 3 All policies, strategies and plans that are being developed or renewed to incorporate carbon reduction as a central pillar.
-Where possible, documents being reviewed to go through the Carbon Neutral team to explore options for carbon reduction.
-In particular, upcoming Local Plan, Transport Plan, Corporate Plan and Local Wellbeing Strategy. with key consultation and review dates.
+Overarching 3 pillar.
+Where possible, documents being reviewed to go through the Carbon Neutral team to explore options for List key council policies, strategies and plans along with key consultation and review dates.
 Develop a process for ensuring they are reviewed by the Carbon Neutral team to align with the council's net zero ambitions.
 Carbon Neutral Team Resource required in teams to incorporate carbon reduction into policies, strategies and plan.
-Officer time in Carbon Neutral team to be able to review policies, strategies and plans in order to provide guidance. ------------- -- --- --- --- ------------------------ --
+Officer time in Carbon Neutral team to be able to review policies, strategies and plans in order to provide guidance.
+Overarching council pension fund.

-Overarching Continue to explore divesting from fossil fuel investments in the council pension fund.
 Explore options for net zero and fossil fuel free investments for the council's pension scheme, ensuring staff's pensions are not negatively impacted by the change.
 Explore net zero pension schemes used by other public sector organisations.
 Resource implications on investing officer time to research and implement new pension scheme.
 Finance Officer time required to conduct further research.
-May require changes in investments Overarching Reduce the council's supply chain related emissions Process for assessing the responses on climate action would need to be determined and the role of the carbon team in supporting and enabling this.
+May require changes in investments

+Overarching Reduce the council's supply chain related emissions Further embed carbon neutral consideration into Procurement Policy (reduce Scope 3 emissions), including through social value and increased weighting.
+Process for assessing the responses on climate action would need to be determined and the role of the carbon team in supporting and enabling this.
 For instance, score tenders which use decarbonisation techniques and/or materials better than those which do not.
 Lessons can be learnt from the Communities and the Transport & Highways team on their work on tenders.
-Procurement Officer time in Procurement team to update procurement policy and social value requirements.
+Officer time in Procurement team to update procurement policy and social value requirements.
 Overarching Assess and monitor the carbon impact of the Council's supply chain and local supply chain.
 The council's Social Value strategy could be reviewed as a first step as this is the enabling strategy to support supply chain sustainability.
 Explore options to maximise local purchasing through the strategy.
-Procurement Officer time required to measure impact of supply chain.
+Officer time required to measure impact of supply chain.
 May require specialist advice or external support.

 Overarching Develop partnerships with local organisations to deliver climate action Engage with business support organisations and skills training providers to encourage take up of carbon reduction training in local businesses.
 Build on the relationships with organisations such as the Chamber of Commerce to understand what training options exist for businesses on carbon reduction, and how to embed going forward.
 Economic Development Alignment of future external skills funding, e.g. Shared Prosperity Fund, plus officer time to engage with providers.
 Overarching Explore developing an ambassador programme for businesses to facilitate knowledge sharing and support collaboration.
 Support businesses to unlock barriers in their corporate approach to net zero focussing mainly on large and medium sized companies.
 Economic Development Not resourced at present.
 Officer time to develop and manage an ambassador programme.
 Time will be required to develop a process for managing the programme.